 Now for available lower wattage HID lamps, but these are expensive specialty lamps probably costing over $150:

 Welch Allyn makes, among their other specialty lamps, the "Solarc" or "Hi Lux" miniature metal halide arc lamps.
-Their 21 watt one is used in the Cat Eye "Stadium Light", which is a high-end bicycle headlight costing a good $400-500 or so.
+Their 21 watt one is used in the now-discontinued Cat Eye "Stadium Light", which is a high-end bicycle headlight costing $400-500 or so.
+Cat Eye is currently using LEDs in all of their better bike headlights.

-UPDATE 8/27/2000 - Welch Allyn now has a 10 watt lamp in production.
-They have minimum order requirements apparently designed to discourage casual users.
+UPDATE 8/27/2000 - Welch Allyn at that time had a 10 watt lamp in production.
+They have at best a minimum order requirement apparently designed to discourage casual users.
 I have heard of them developing working laboratory prototypes as small as 2 watts, but they have no plans to put any under 10 watts into production due to cost and general unworkability.

 Advanced Radiation Corporation makes a 20 watt xenon short arc lamp.
 Expect efficiency less than the 13-14 lumens per watt typical of 75 watt xenon short arc lamps.
 This lamp is only practical where a hundred or two lumens must be emitted by a light source much more compact than a 10 or 20 watt halogen lamp filament.